MaorNave/RGB2MultiSpectral/README.md

   - Testing on unseen data
 - The `HVI-CIDNet` NN were inferenced using the `generalization.pth` file.
 These should be applied to the `train/val/test` folders inside `results/sentilent_data/full_dataset/`.
 - ```bibtex
   @article{yan2025hvi,
-  title={HVI: A New color space for Low-light Image Enhancement}, author={Yan, Qingsen and Feng, Yixu and Zhang, Cheng and Pang, Guansong and Shi, Kangbiao and Wu, Peng and Dong, Wei and Sun, Jinqiu and Zhang, Yanning}, journal={arXiv preprint arXiv:2502.20272}, year={2025}
+  title={HVI: A New color space for Low-light Image Enhancement}, author={Yan, Qingsen and Feng, Yixu and Zhang, Cheng and Pang, Guansong and Shi, Kangbiao and Wu, Peng and Dong, Wei and Sun, Jinqiu and Zhang, Yanning}, journal={arXiv preprint arXiv:2502.20272}, year={2025}}
-}

 ---

 ## 🚀 Recommendation

-To achieve the best performance, apply the pipeline directly on your own input data using the full process described above.
+To achieve the best performance, apply HVI-CIDNet directly on your own input data using the full process described above.

 ---